This page on Selenium is currently marked as in-progress. We are still compiling research.

 Specific selenoproteins that have been investigated for being linked to specific cancers include Glutathione Peroxidase 1 being associated with head and neck, lung and breast, and bladder and prostate cancers, Glutathione Peroxidase 2 being associated with colorectal adenoma, Selenoprotein P being associated with both colorectal adenoma and Prostate cancer, Selenoprotein 15 being associated Head, Neck, breast and lung cancer, and Thioredoxin reductase 1 being associated generally with most cancers.

-Circulating selenium (independent of supplementation) is associated with a decrease in prostate cancer as assessed by a relatively small meta-analysis in a relatively dose-dependent manner up to 170ng/mL, where it results in a relative risk ratio of 0.8 relative to 60ng/mL (set as baseline).
+Circulating selenium (independent of supplementation) is associated with a decrease in prostate cancer as assessed by a relatively small meta-analysis in a relatively dose-dependent manner up to a serum concentration of 170ng/mL, where it results in a relative risk ratio of 0.8 relative to 60ng/mL (set as baseline).
+The same meta-analysis found a decreased risk of prostate cancer associated with toenail selenium levels at up to 1 μg/g, where the risk then rose again.

 Much danger of excessive selenium comes through the pro-oxidant compound sodium selenite (thrice oxygenated selenium bound to sodium); this compound is able to induce tumor death via its pro-oxidant abilities, but is also toxic to other cells.